Adrian6759/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/linkedlist/READMELLZIP.md

 ## Approach & Efficiency

 I attempted to finish the whiteboard and was unable to get it done.
 I did not get to the coding portion.

+## Collaboration

+I was following along when Rey was helping Ryan with a ticket at our table and used Ryan's Whiteboard for reference.